2/27/2025

 Analyst, BTIG

 Hey, everyone.
-Good afternoon and thanks for the question.
-Yeah, I mean, you know, to touch back on space apps, I know this has always kind of been on in the background, even going back to when you guys first went public in 21.
-Given that you're comfortable unveiling the Flatline platform today, could you maybe walk us through how you'd expect this application to really contribute to the business through the years?
+Good afternoon, and thanks for the question.
+Yeah, I mean, you know, to touch back on Space Apps, I know this has always kind of been on in the background, even going back to when you guys first went public in 21.
+Given that you're comfortable unveiling the Flatlight platform, Could you maybe walk us through how you'd expect this application to materially contribute to the business through the years?
 Maybe, you know, when we could see a meaningful step up of any measure?

 speaker